MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-billing-notifications.md

 ## Change who receives billing notifications

 Your organization's billing notifications are sent to the primary and alternate email address of every Global and Billing admin.
-To change which users have the Global or Billing admin role, use the following steps, or follow the steps in [Assign admin roles](../../admin/add-users/assign-admin-roles.md).
+To change which users have the Global or Billing admin role, use the following steps.

 ### Assign admin roles by using the Billing notifications page